Ina Coolbrith: Poet laureate

-In 1911, Coolbrith accepted the presidency of the Pacific Coast Woman's Press Association, and a park was dedicated to her, at 1715 Taylor Street, one block from her pre-earthquake home.
+In 1911, Coolbrith accepted the presidency of the Pacific Coast Woman's Press Association, and a park was dedicated to her, Ina Coolbrith Park, located at 1715 Taylor Street, one block from her pre-earthquake home.
 Coolbrith was named honorary member of the California Writers Club around 1913, a group that eventually grew into a state-wide organization.
 In 1913, Ella Sterling Mighels founded the California Literature Society which met informally once a month at Coolbrith's Russian Hill home, newspaper columnist and literary critic George Hamlin Fitch presiding.
 Mighels, who has been called California's literary historian, credited her breadth of knowledge to Coolbrith and the society meetings.

 In preparation for the 1915 Panama-Pacific International Exposition in San Francisco, Coolbrith was named President of the Congress of Authors and Journalists.
 In this position she sent more than 4,000 letters to the world's most well-known writers and journalists.
 At the Exposition itself on June 30, Coolbrith was lauded by Senator James D. Phelan who said that her early associate Bret Harte called her the "sweetest note in California literature."
 Phelan continued, "she has written little, but that little is great.
 It is of the purest quality, finished and perfect, as well as full of feeling and thought."
 The Overland Monthly reported that "eyes were wet throughout the large audience" when Coolbrith was crowned with a laurel wreath by Benjamin Ide Wheeler, President of the University of California, who called her the "loved, laurel-crowned poet of California."
 After several more speeches were made in her honor, and bouquets brought in abundance to the podium, Coolbrith, wearing a black robe with a sash bearing a garland of bright orange California poppies, addressed the crowd, saying, "There is one woman here with whom I want to share these honors: Josephine Clifford McCracken.
 For we are linked together, the last two living members of Bret Harte's staff of Overland writers."
 McCracken was then ushered up from her seat in the audience to join Coolbrith.
 Coolbrith's official status as California Poet Laureate was confirmed in 1919 as the "Loved Laurel Crowned Poet of California" by the California State Senate with no financial support attached.